 Start Off With Low Expectations

 Protect your heart and keep expectations low at the beginning.
 Keep your brain from getting too excited and take things for what they are as they come.
 It’s hard, but it’s crucial.
 It’s super easy to get overly excited, and when it happens over and over (and over) again, it can be soul-crushing.
-Tread lightly, take it easy and breezy, and never forget you’re a catch.
-Be realistic though, and remind yourself that sometimes, it just doesn’t work out—even when you expect it to.
+Tread lightly, take it easy and breezy, and never forget: you’re a catch.
+But be realistic, and remind yourself that sometimes it just doesn’t work out—even when you expect it to.
 But when it really clicks, you’ll know.
 When it really clicks though, you will know and it’s so so sweet!

 Trust Your Gut